2degrees/djeneralize/docs/source/querying.rst

 The specializations manager
 ===========================

-All models which dervie from :class:`~djeneralize.models.BaseGeneralizationModel` have a manager ``specializations`` attached to them.
+All models which derive from :class:`~djeneralize.models.BaseGeneralizationModel` have a manager ``specializations`` attached to them.
 This manager works in an analogous manner to the ``objects`` default manager for Django models, but instead of returning a :class:`~django.db.models.query.QuerySet`, it returns